sftpplus/sftpplus-docs/chevah/server/static/documentation/installation/upgrade.rst

 Before proceeding with any upgrade, ensure that SFTPPlus, along with all file transfer services, are stopped.

+Initializing the configuration or the service account and groups is not required for an upgrade.

-There are three different procedures that you can follow, depending on the version to be upgraded:
+There are different procedures that you can follow, depending on the version to be upgraded:

+* When upgrading from versions 4.x to latest version, you can extract the files or run the installer using the same installation path.

+* When upgrading from versions 3.x to latest version, you can extract the files or run the installer using the same installation path.

+* When upgrading from versions 2.x to latest, it is required to uninstall first and reinstall the server and integrate the existing configuration in the new system.
+  There are significant changes for the logging and authentication parts.

 * When upgrading from versions pre-2.0 to latest, one should be aware that major configuration changes have been implemented and the process should be performed with care.

-* When upgrading from versions 2.x to latest, it is required to reinstall the server and integrate the existing configuration in the new system.
-  Changes were done for the logging and authentication parts.

-* When upgrading from versions 3.x to latest, one can run the installer using the same installation path.

-* When upgrading from versions 4.x to latest, one can run the installer using the same installation path.

 ..  note::
     Regardless of the chosen upgrade procedure,
-    check if any custom paths in the install have been made.
+    check if any custom paths are used for the installation.
-    The instructions in this documentation are for default paths and may need to be modified based on your paths.
+    Documentation instructions use default paths and may need to be modified accordingly.

 In all cases, the configuration files should be backed up before proceeding with the upgrade, otherwise the configuration data will be lost.